Patent Act (R.S.C., 1985, c. P-4)

 Commissioner means the Commissioner of Patents; (commissaire)

-country includes a Member of the World Trade Organization, as defined in subsection 2(1) of the World Trade Organization Agreement Implementation Act; (pays)
+country includes a WTO Member, as defined in subsection 2(1) of the World Trade Organization Agreement Implementation Act; (pays)

 filing date means, in relation to an application for a patent in Canada, the date on which the application is filed, as determined in accordance with section 28 or subsection 28.01(2) or 36(4); (date de dépôt)

 invention means any new and useful art, process, machine, manufacture or composition of matter, or any new and useful improvement in any art, process, machine, manufacture or composition of matter; (invention)

-legal representatives includes heirs, executors, administrators of the estate, liquidators of the succession, guardians, curators, tutors, assigns and all other persons claiming through or under applicants for patents and patentees of inventions or through holders of certificates of supplementary protection; (représentants légaux)
+legal representatives includes heirs, executors, administrators of the estate, liquidators of the succession, guardians, curators, tutors, transferees and all other persons claiming through applicants for patents and patentees of inventions or through holders of certificates of supplementary protection; (représentants légaux)

 Minister means the Minister of Industry or such other member of the Queen’s Privy Council for Canada as is designated by the Governor in Council as the Minister for the purposes of this Act; (ministre)